-- (1) 20 first year ★1.5 MBA courses - Technology Commercialization Summer Internship equivalent to one ★3 - (3) ORG A 641 - (4) Seven ★3 graduate level electives (chosen from an approved list)

-Students enrolled in this program can complete it in two calendar years
+- (1) 20 first year ★1.5 MBA courses - (2) Technology Commercialization Summer Internship equivalent to one ★3 course - (3) ORG A 641 - (4) Seven ★3 graduate level electives (chosen from an approved list) Length of Program Students enrolled in this program can complete it in two calendar years.

-175.8.8 The MBA with Specialization in International Business

-The MBA with specialization in International Business trains managers to excel in today's global economy.
-It is designed to give students experience in addressing the challenges and identifying the opportunities of global

-Applicants holding any recognized undergraduate degree will be considered for admission to this program.
+195.8.8 The MBA with Specialization in International Business The MBA with specialization in International Business trains managers to excel in today's global economy.
+It is designed to give students experience in addressing the challenges and identifying the opportunities of global markets.
+Entrance Requirements Applicants holding any recognized undergraduate degree will be considered for admission to this program.
 Admission to the MBA (International Business) Program is based on the applicant's undergraduate grades, three letters of reference, a statement of purpose explaining how this program relates to the applicant's career goals, and the Graduate Management Admission Test score.
 For candidates interested in this program, some work experience is desirable.
+Program Requirements The course requirements are as follows:

 - (1) 20 first year ★1.5 MBA courses

 - (2) ORG A 641

 - (3) Three ★3 International Business courses

 - (4) Four ★3 Business electives

 - (5) One ★3 project covering an international topic

+Length of Program

 Students enrolled in this program on a full-time basis can complete it in two calendar years.
 Alternatively, this course-based MBA program may be taken on a part-time basis; however, it must be completed within six consecutive years from initial registration in the program.

-175.8.9 The MBA with Specialization in Leisure and Sport Management
+195.8.9 The MBA with Specialization in Leisure and Sport Management

 The Faculty of Business, in conjunction with the Faculty of Physical Education and Recreation, offers a program leading to an MBA with specialization in Leisure and Sport Management.
 The purpose of this applied administrative studies master's program is to prepare graduate students to become practising managers/leaders in leisure and sport management.

+Entrance Requirements

 Applicants holding any recognized undergraduate degree will be considered for admission to this program.
 Admission to the MBA (Leisure and Sport Management) Program is based on the applicant's undergraduate grades, three letters of reference, a statement of purpose explaining how this program relates to the applicant's career goals, and the Graduate Management Admission Test score.
 For candidates interested in this program, some work experience is desirable.
 The recommendation for admission will be made by a selection committee consisting of representatives from the Faculty of Business and the Faculty of Physical Education and Recreation.

+Program Requirements

+The course requirements are as follows: